 There are also two categories of trails within the difficulty levels.
 Flow trails are wide open trails that are generally smooth and feature man-made elements such as jumps, berms, and rollers.
 Technical trails are tighter and take advantage of natural features such as roots and rocks.

 The green trails are designed for people who have never ridden a mountain bike before.
 They are very wide and quite flat, giving beginners the best opportunity to learn how to ride.
-You can also hire a guide, join in on a bike clinic or take a lesson.
+You can also hire a guide, join a bike clinic or take a lesson.
 No matter your level of biking, there is a trail in the Whistler Mountain Bike Park for you.

 Intro to Bike Park – Perfect for those who are comfortable on a bike but have not ridden in a bike park.

-Half Day Bike Park Lessons – A good refresher or opportunity to work on a particular skill.
+Private Half-Day Bike Park Lessons – A good refresher or opportunity to work on a particular skill.

-Full Day Bike Park Lessons – If you have any previous downhill or cross-country biking experience, this lesson will help you gain more confidence and get to know the Whistler Mountain Bike Park trails.
+Private Full-Day Bike Park Lessons – If you have any previous downhill or cross-country biking experience, this lesson will help you gain more confidence and get to know the Whistler Mountain Bike Park trails.

-When Is Whistler Mountain Bike Park Open?
+When is Whistler Mountain Bike Park Open?

 Whistler Mountain Bike Park typically opens in May and closes in October.
 Check their opening hours before you make your biking plan.